Elementary Math Word Problem Generation using Large Language Models: Results

-\textbf{Solvability Results:} {The comparison of results between before and after applying the solvability approach is shown in Table \ref{tab:Result_summary} along with the results of other steps.
-Applying the solvability checker on top of the fine-tuned Llama-2 model improves the results with respect to ``unsolvable problem'' and ``unrealistic problem'' categories.
-However, there is a slight drop in overall average accuracy. }
+{The comparison of results between before and after applying the solvability detector is shown in Table \ref{tab:Result_summary} along with the results of other steps.
+Applying the solvability checker on top of fine-tuned Llama-2 improves the results with respect to ``unsolvable problem'', ``unrealistic problem'' and ``Trivial'' categories.
+This result does show that the solvability detector accomplishes its duty to a certain extent.
+However, there is a slight drop in the overall average accuracy. }

 Note that CPO results are not shown in Table \ref{tab:Result_summary}, as that experiments were conducted only for a subset of grades and ad question types.
-The results in this table show that we could improve the average accuracy by 2.69\% over the Llama-2 zero-shot baseline results.
-Most importantly, our best model beats the baseline by 36.93\% for grade relevance and by 28.46\% for section relevance.
+The results in this table show that we could improve the weighted average accuracy by 3.33\% over the Llama-2 zero-shot baseline results.
+Most importantly, our best model beats the baseline by 26.93\% for grade relevance and by 38.46\% for section relevance.}